-Single rooms for men are available in Kissam Quadrangle.
-These rooms rent for \$150 per semester.
-Single and double rooms in Wesley Hall are also available, at rates that range from \$75 to \$105 per semester.
+A variety of accommodations, including single rooms and suites with private and connecting baths are available for men in McTyeire Hall.
+These rooms rent for \$122.50-\$155 a semester.
+Single and double rooms in Wesley Hall are also available, at rates that range from \$83 to \$117 per semester.
 Wesley Hall is on Twenty-first Avenue facing the Joint University Library Building.